catid/calico/README.md

 #### SipHash versus Poly1305 versus VMAC

+Dropping a 1000-byte corrupted message on my laptop:

++ VMAC-ChaCha14 : 3179.04 MB/s
++ Poly1305-ChaCha14 : 1000 MB/s
++ SipHash-2-4 = 966.137 MB/s

+Dropping a 100-byte corrupted message on my laptop:

++ SipHash-2-4 = 661.726 MB/s
++ VMAC-ChaCha14 : 514.483 MB/s
++ Poly1305-ChaCha14 : 327.729 MB/s

+VMAC is very fast for large data, but is not competitive in speed for shorter data.
-The fastest MAC available right now is VMAC, which is almost twice as fast as a naive implementation of SipHash-2-4 without SIMD optimizations.
-However, VMAC requires a lot of extra memory per connection and it is much more complicated.
-I was not willing to maintain my VMAC code and decided to go with the simpler albiet slower SipHash approach.
+VMAC also has good security analysis and several implementations.
+The downsides are that it requires several hundred bytes of extra memory per connection, and it is much more complicated than SipHash-2-4/Poly1305.
+I was not willing to maintain my VMAC code and decided to go with the simpler SipHash-2-4/Poly1305 approach.

+While SipHash-2-4 is slightly slower for file transfer-sized packets, it is much much faster for all other types of data.
+And SipHash-2-4 is extremely simple in code, making it easy to audit.

+Poly1305-ChaCha14 requires less state per user in that it consumes the first block of ChaCha during encryption rather than depending on a 128-bit key like SipHash.
+However this requires an extra execution of the ChaCha function, which slows down Poly1305, leading to slower short-message performance.

+In the end, SipHash-2-4 turned out to be the best option in my estimation.

 ## References